Skip to main content

 • Provide alternative formats for MCQ-type exams for any students with disabilities.
 They may, for example, need more time to take a test, or to be provided with assistive technology or readers.

-• Develop processes in advance so that you have time to inform students about the objectives, formats and delivery of MCQ tests and, for a summative test, the marking scheme being used and the test's effect on overall grades.
+• Develop processes in advance so that you have time to inform students about the objectives, formats and delivery of MCQ tests and, for a summative test, the marking scheme being used and the test's effect on overall marks.

-• To reduce the opportunity for plagiarism, specify randomised question presentation for MCQ, so that different students will be presented with the same content in a different order.
+• To reduce the opportunity for plagiarism, specify a randomised question presentation for MCQ, so that different students will be presented with the same content in a different order.

 Fellenz, M.R.
 (2004).
 Using assessment to support higher level learning: the multiple choice item development assignment.
 Assessment and Evaluation in Higher Education 29(6), 703–719.